leaysgur/cfw-bindings-wrangler-bridge/README.md

 - [x] KV
 - [ ] D1

-## Notice
+## Notes

 - Why not use REST API?
-  - If so, you can not use `--local` behavior
+  - REST API cannot offer `--local` behavior
-- `wrangler.unstable_dev` is better?
+- `wrangler.unstable_dev()` is better?
+  - It is literally unstable
-  - But how to ensure `await worker.stop()` inside Vite app?
+  - I'm not sure how to ensure `await worker.stop()` on Vite process exit
-- Arguments and response must be JSON serializable
+- How about `wrangler kv:key`?
+  - Limited features, no metadata support, etc...